Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 <!-- > -->

-It's efficient and has a great workflow, developer experience and community.
+It's efficient and has a great workflow, developer experience, and community.

 <!-- > -->